elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It is important to set our CSS style sizes including units to ensure proper parsing or outcomes that we present to the end-user.
+  <div><strong>Interview Response:</strong> It is essential to set our CSS style sizes, including units, to ensure proper parsing or outcomes that we present to the end-user.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />